 Surrender to the process, it’s divine and it is a once-in-a-lifetime event.
 I also LOVED being pregnant with my son and I believe pregnancy is a time to shine, celebrate yourself, love your body, take excellent care of yourself and glow!

-What would be the best way to stay in shape during pregnancy, I know you teach yoga, but would you suggest anything else?
+What would be the best way to stay in shape during pregnancy?
+I know you teach yoga, but would you suggest anything else?
 Any other great way to pamper yourself?

 I believe yoga is one of the best ways to get in touch with your body, stay fit, and prepare your body for the demands of labor.
-I also really enjoy dance: Belly dance, African Dance can also be great for pregnant moms.
+I also really enjoy dance: Belly Dance and African Dance can also be great for pregnant moms.
 The key is to do things that feel good and make you feel radiant.